 El Medano, Tenerife

 OK so the Canary Islands are off the coast of Africa, but they’re included in this list as they’re part of Spain.
-Plus they are easy to reach, offer cheap holidays, have great climate and lots of wind offering some of the best kite spots in Europe.
+Plus they are easy to reach, offer cheap holidays, have great climate and lots of wind providing some of the best kite spots in Europe.

 El Medano is just a few minutes drive from the main airport in Tenerife.
 The bay is suitable for most levels of rider, but for beginners low tide is more suitable.
 At times there can be a decent shore break here, and often there are small waves and plenty of chop to play in.